The internet of things (IoT) is everywhere - from smart homes to disaster management operations.

 The Internet of things is a buzzing technology that has applications ranging from assisting humans in everyday chores to military expertise.
 With such great power and ability, IoT security also becomes a concern for people as well as organizations that are using IoT in one-way or the other.
 It would not be wrong to state that all of us have been using IoT with different devices.
 In the last decade, our dependence on IoT has grown, and there are no signs of either our dependence getting reduced or IoT security being increased.
 There are certain ways that hackers can challenge and threaten our physical, economic, informal, and emotional security.
-As it is said, anything that is connected to Internet is potentially hackable.
+As it is said, anything that is connected to the Internet is potentially hackable.

 IoT is currently hackable in more than one way.
 There have been instances in the past when a device connected to the Internet has been hacked for various reasons.
 An example of IoT device being hacked is when a pair of hackers hack into a car while it was self-driving.
 When these hackers hacked into the car, they focused on hacking the vehicle’s interactive display containing the car with their mobile devices.

 As any software that has connectivity is hackable, they managed to manipulate the functionalities of the vehicle from a remote location.
 During this hack, they stalled the car on a highway by killing the engine.
 This created insecurity in the people using those cars.
 To add to people’s insecurities, these hackers in their final phase demonstrated how they could disable the brakes and manage to manipulate the steering wheel to make the car go in the desired direction.